Search has changed faster in the last 18 months than it did in the previous decade.

 Is AI search optimisation different from SEO?

-Can small businesses appear in AI search results?
+Can small and medium businesses appear in AI search results?